Bronx (cocktail)

 The Bronx is a cocktail.
-It is essentially a Perfect Martini with orange juice added.
+It is essentially a Martini with orange juice added.
 It was ranked number three in "The World's 10 Most Famous Cocktails in 1934" behind the Martini (#1) and the Manhattan (#2).

 In the 1934 movie "The Thin Man", the lead actor (William Powell) compared the methods for shaking the Manhattan, the Bronx and the Martini.

 History

 As with several mixed drinks invented prior to prohibition in the United States, more than one story is attributed to the creation of this cocktail.

 Joseph S. Sormani

 Two sources credit Joseph S. Sormani as the person responsible for the drink.

 The Bronx Cocktail, strange to say, was invented in Philadelphia, of all places!
 There it might have remained in obscurity had it not been for one Joseph Sormani, a Bronx restaurateur, who discovered it in the Quaker City in 1905.

 The original recipe has been greatly distorted in the course of years, but here is the original to guide you and to compare with the other recipes being used: Four parts of gin, one part of orange juice and one part of Italian Vermouth.
 Shake thoroughly in ice and serve.

 In Sormani's New York Times obituary, he was credited with creating the drink:

 Joseph S. Sormani, retired Bronx restaurateur, who was said to have originated the Bronx cocktail, died Wednesday night in his home, 2322 Fish Avenue, the Bronx, after a brief illness.
 His age was 83.